Search the website

 The below are not STIs but they can be triggered by an STI:

-Condoms and female (internal) condoms are the only methods of contraception that can protect you from STIs.
-You can also use dental dams which cover the female genital area or anus during oral sex.
+Condoms and internal condoms are the only methods of contraception that can protect you from STIs.

 If you haven’t used a condom or it has split it is really important to get tested so you don’t pass an STI on to someone else or cause yourself any harm.